Isoquercetin: Spectral data

 The lambda-max for isoquercetin is 254.8 and 352.6 nm.

+Biosynthesis and metabolism

+Isoquercetin if formed from quercetin by action of the enzyme flavonol 3-O-glucosyltransferase in plants such as the tulip.

+The enzyme flavonol-3-O-glucoside L-rhamnosyltransferase in tulips converts isoquercetin to rutin by adding an L-rhamnose sugar unit from UDP-L-rhamnose, with uridine diphosphate (UDP) as byproduct.

 Potential clinical uses

 Isoquercetin is presently being investigated for prevention of thromboembolism in selected cancer patients and as an anti-fatigue agent in kidney cancer patients treated with sunitinib.

 There is a single case report of its use in the successful treatment of prurigo nodularis, a difficult to treat pruritic eruption of the skin.

-However it belongs to the PAINS (Pan-assay interference compounds) categories of chemicals.
+Isoquercetin belongs to the class of chemical compounds known as pan-assay interference compounds (PAINS), which frequently give false positive results in assays for pharmacological activities.